nanome-ai/plugin-deployer/README.md

 git clone https://github.com/nanome-ai/plugin-deployer
 cd plugin-deployer

-sudo ./deploy.sh -a <your Nanome Stacks Config IP> -p <your Nanome Stacks Config port>
+sudo ./deploy.sh -a <your Nanome Stacks Config IP> -p <your Nanome Stacks Config port> --plugin plugin-vault -w 80 -u <Your VM Host IP>
 ```

+*Where the Nanome Vault webUI (-w) is web interface port 80, and (-u) specifies the IP address of your current VM.
+*Make sure to configure your Virtual machine to have the web interface port (80 defaults) to have the security group configured to allow TCP custom port traffic (from 0.0.0.0/0 default).

 NOTE: to add arguments specific to a plugin, append any number of `--plugin <plugin-name> [args]` to the `./deploy.sh` command.